Reddit Audiophiles Test HomePod, Say It Sounds Better Than $1,000 Speaker - Slashdot

 Both have high quality sound, I haven't plugged my Vienna Acoustic Grand Beethoven's into my receiver for three years because they have been good enough for my needs.

-Monster cable's new router for Apple HompePod (Score:4, Funny)
+Monster cable's new router for Apple HompePod (Score:5, Funny)

 It uses gold coated platinum antenna on the wifi.
 The spokesman said, "It is a myth to say signal quality does not matter for digital transmission.
 The new Monster Cable Wi-Fi router will broadcast perfectly circular zeros and the perfectly straight ones.
 All audiophiles will appreciate the difference in the sound quality".

-Comparing apples and half apples (Score:5, Interesting)
+Comparing apples and half apples (Score:5, Informative)

 The $999 price is for a *pair* of speakers, so you can listen in stereo.